 In February 1994, our Board of Directors adopted the Employee Stock Purchase Plan (ESPP) pursuant to section 423(b) of the Internal Revenue Code of 1986.
 Under the ESPP, 2,500,000 shares of our common stock have been authorized for issuance.
 The terms of the ESPP provide eligible employees with the opportunity to acquire an ownership interest in Nektar through participation in a program of periodic payroll deductions for the purchase of our common stock.
 Employees may elect to enroll or re-enroll in the ESPP on a semi-annual basis.
-Stock is purchased at 85% of the lower of the closing price on the first day of the enrollment period or the last day of the enrollment period.
+Stock is purchased at 85% of the lower of the closing price on the first day of the enrollment period.